hfukada/fukadaus/_posts/2018-07-15-aac-miso-soup.md

     ![About this much dashi]({{ "/assets/img/aac_miso_soup/add_dashi.jpg" }}){:width="600px"}

 2. Slice the daikon into sticks, and the tofu into cubes.
 Below are about the sizes and shapes of the cuts.
+From left to right, top to bottom: cubed tofu, sliced nappa cabbage, sliced daikon, enoki mushrooms, and dried seaweed.

     ![Approximate cuts]({{ "/assets/img/aac_miso_soup/cuts.jpg" }}){:width="600px"}